This bucket list item was complete on 15th July 2016 in Venice, Italy.

 Have you been to Venice?
 Did you have good experiences or bad ones?
 Let me know in the comments below.

 We were lucky enough to avoid being scammed but this experience taught me a valuable lesson.
-Make sure to read my next post where I break down the situation and explain the lesson to take away from it.
+Make sure to read my next post, [#23 Lesson] Keep Your Wits about Yourself When Travelling, which discusses the lesson learned by completing this item.
 Want to be notified when new blog posts are uploaded?
 Subscribe below.

 Dave has been on a mission, since 2010, to cross off the 100 items on his bucket list.
 The stories of his adventures are complimented by life lessons learned along the way and his travel tips are unique to his experiences.